Yale-BIM/f21-assignments/assignment-1/README.md

 a bit of geometry, e.g., to transform points across coordinate frames.

 #### System Requirements
-As for the first assignment, you should have access to a computer with `Ubuntu 16.04` and `ROS Kinetic` to complete the homework.
+As for the first assignment, you should have access to a computer with `Ubuntu 18.04` and `ROS Melodic` to complete the homework.

-> NOTE: If you have Ubuntu 18.04, you can also complete this homework using ROS Melodic.

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitLab](http://www.gitlab.com) repository.